YuukanOO/uniformcss.com/get-started/theming/colors.md

 ---

-## Adjusting Saturation
+## Adjusting Color Saturation

-Each color in Uniform can increase or decrease in saturation using the `brighten` or `deepen` properties.
+Each color in Uniform can increase or decrease in saturation using the `brighten` or `deepen` utilties.
 For each of these, there are 9 levels of adjustments.

-### Brightening Color
+### Brightening Colors

-Colors can increase their saturation using the `brighten` utility.
+Colors can increase their saturation using the `<shorthand>-brighten` utility.

 <div class="bg-silver-200 p-20 h-200px radius-md">
   <div class="grid grid-cols-5 leading-6 gap-18">